 Clicking on the film strip brings up a small view of all of the pages in this roll, in order.
 Rolling over any image brings up a preview and clicking on the image brings us to the page itself.

 We can now attempt to figure out in what manner these records are organized so we can we go about trying to find our ancestor.
 This step is a bit like being presented with an old book or record collection in an offline archive.
 Just as in printed records, there is usually some way to find what you need without having to flip through each page individually.

 We may find that the information is in alphabetical order, or was entered by date – or we may find a table of contents in the beginning or an index at the end of a volume, roll or entire collection.
 Figuring this out takes some detective work but it will save us a good deal of time in the end.

 Of course, this isn’t always the case.
 The collection above is not organized by date or name and there is no printed index available.
 The entries may be organized by land tract, but this isn’t a great deal of help to us unless we know the tract our ancestor owned.

-Luckily, not all browse-only collections are so difficult to navigate – the Nevada Marriages collection seen below is organized by county and date making it fairly easy to use.
+Luckily, not all browse-only collections are so difficult to navigate – the Nevada Marriages collection seen below is organized by county and date.

 There are many browse-only collections just like these ones waiting to be discovered and the information they contain may provide the breakthrough you’ve been hoping for.
 If you have an Ancestry subscription, head over to the Card Catalog now and conduct a search for collections related to your research.
 You might be surprised by what you’ve been missing.

-If you do not have an Ancestry subscription you might like to read our article about accessing their free collections, or you can read our guide to accessing browse-only collections on FamilySearch for free.
+If you do not have an Ancestry subscription you might like to read our article about accessing their free collections, make use of a free trial, or read our guide to accessing browse-only collections on FamilySearch for free.